hckrnews/geolocation/CONTRIBUTING.md

 # Contributing

-OpenAPI Model is Free and Open Source Software.
+HckrNews Geolocation is Free and Open Source Software.
 Issues and pull requests are more than welcome!